HadiAbbasi/Cpp-Interview-Questions-for-Tech-Giants/README.md

 ---

 <div align="center">
-In The Name Of God
+# In the name of GOD

 # C++ Interview Questions for Tech-Giants